 The halva layer is then very quick: simply mix the two ingredients, halva and tahini, with a wooden spoon and spread evenly over the cooled shortbread layer.

-The caramel is then a little bit more complex:
+The caramel is a little more complicated:

 For those who don't like Great Britain: A bit of shortbread history

-Shortbread is a typically Scottish pastry that is common and popular throughout the United Kingdom.
-It is not known who originally invented the pastry.
-Some are convinced that shortbread was baked in Scotland as early as the 12th century.
-Other sources locate its origin a hundred years later.
-According to this, the inventor of these special biscuits was a baker at the court of Mary Stuart.According to the second version, the infamous regent fell in love with the buttery treat and shortbread became a popular snack at the Scottish court.
-The common people of Scotland baked the biscuits in a slightly slimmed down version, with oats instead of flour and without sugar.
-Because flour and sugar were expensive goods at that time and the enjoyment of the original was therefore limited to special occasions.
+According to the second version, the infamous regent immediately fell in love with the buttery delicacy and shortbread became a popular snack at the Scottish court.
+The common people of Scotland baked the cookies in a slightly slimmed down version, with oats instead of flour and without sugar.
+Flour and sugar were expensive goods at that time and enjoyment of the original was therefore limited to special occasions.

 What is Halva/Tahini and where can I buy these ingredients?

 Both are specialties that come from the Middle East.
-It is best to look for an Arabic delicatessen in your city, they usually have both ingredients in their range.As the name suggests, both ingredients are also used in our Halva Tahini Brownies .
-And of course our favorite baking ingredient: chocolate!
+It's best to look for an Arabic delicatessen in your city, they usually have both ingredients in their range.

-Is this also vegan?
+Is this also possible in vegan form?

-Basically definitely!
-The only animal-based ingredients in this recipe are the butter and cream.
-For a vegan version, simply replace the butter with margarine and the cream with a plant-based alternative like oat or soy cream.But keep in mind that the typical shortbread taste is heavily influenced by butter.
+But keep in mind that the typical shortbread taste is heavily influenced by butter.
 The vegan version probably doesn't quite match the original in terms of taste.
-And be sure to use high-quality margarine!
+And be sure to use a high-quality margarine!